Sumez/Brewmaster/docs/README.md

 ### Can only NES and SNES programs be created using Brewmaster?
 Technically you can create anything supported by ca65 (such as Atari 2600 and C64), but the built-in emulator tools are currently only for the NES and SNES platforms (including variants and clones, such as Dendy or FDS).
 If Brewmaster takes off I might look into supporting more emulators or maybe even other assemblers.
 But right now the focus is on improving the tools for the already supported platforms.
+### Can I make a fork of Brewmaster, help with its development, or use its features in my own project?
+Brewmaster is open source under the GPL-3.0 license.
+You are free to alter the source and include it in your own projects as long as they use a compatible license, but please do credit me!
+If you are interested in improving Brewmaster, or add new features to it, feel free to make a fork of your own, and add a pull request to Brewmaster's master branch.
+Before starting any work however, it's recommended to check the [issue tracker](https://github.com/Sumez/Brewmaster/issues) for existing feature requests, and don't hesitate to get in touch with me to discuss potential additions.
+It is expected that any new additions follow the original code standards.
+As a general rule, avoid redundancy, obscure naming, and excessive branching - and check for warnings from the project's built-in code analysis ruleset.

 ## Downloads
 - [Latest official release](https://github.com/Sumez/Brewmaster/releases/latest)